saladgg/savannah_test/README.rst

+# DJANGO API SERVICE WITH UNITTEST, INTEGRATION TEST & CI/CD TO HEROKU

-# SAVANNAH INTERVIEW PRJ - an Order API service
+## Order API service

-## Main packages used
+---

+### Main External Libraries

     - Django
     - Django Rest Framework
     - Simple JWT
+    - Gunicorn

 ## Installed apps

 **customers app**

-    - Customer model - overrides the user model and is also the default auth model
-    - UserAccessGroup - model for user authentication.
-Connects user to auth groups **orders app**
+- Customer model - overrides django user model and is also the default auth model - UserAccessGroup - model for user authentication.
+Connects user to auth groups.

+**orders app**

-    - Item model - this models the items that can be ordered by the registered customers
-    - Order model - is the model for recording,listing and fetching customer orders
+- Item model - this models the items that can be ordered by the registered customers - Order model - is the model for recording,listing and fetching customer orders

 ## Authentication and Authorization